Estimated reading time: 4 minutes

 - $999 for packages shipped using Shipper Release.

-Page 171 of the UPS Tariff/Terms and Conditions of Service specifically indicates that UPS does not offer insurance on any item with a declared value in excess of $100, and insurance should be obtained elsewhere.
+Page 171 of the UPS Tariff/Terms and Conditions of Service specifically indicates that UPS does not offer insurance on any item with a declared value over $100, and insurance should be obtained elsewhere.
 Whenever a shipper declares less than $100 of value, UPS will pay out the lowest of $100, the declared value, the depreciated price of the item, or the repair cost.

 UPS is not liable for loss or damage resulting from: